Together-Java/ModernJava/src/arrays/reassignment.md

 ~}
 ```

-This reassignment will not be affect any variables which
+This reassignment will not affect any variables which
 are aliases for the variable's old value.

 ```java